Marketing intelligence

-Marketing intelligence (MI) is the everyday information relevant to a company’s markets, gathered and analyzed specifically for the purpose of accurate and confident decision-making in determining market opportunity, market penetration strategy, and market development metrics.
-Marketing intelligence is necessary when entering a foreign market.
+Marketing intelligence (MI) is the everyday information relevant to a company's markets, gathered and analyzed specifically for the purpose of accurate and confident decision-making in determining market opportunity, market penetration strategy, and market development metrics.
+Gartner defines Marketing intelligence as "a category of marketing dashboard tools that an organization uses to gather and analyze data to determine its market opportunities, market penetration strategy and market development metrics."

 Concept

-Marketing intelligence determines the intelligence needed, collects it by searching the environment and delivers it to marketing managers who need it.
+Marketing intelligence determines the intelligence needed, collects it by searching the environment, and delivers it to marketing managers who need it.
 Marketing intelligence software can be deployed using an on-premises or software as a service (SaaS, or cloud-based) model.
-These systems take data from disparate data sources, like web analytics, business intelligence, call center and sales data, which often come separate reports, and put them into a single environment.
-In order to collect marketing intelligence, marketing managers must be in constant touch with relevant books, newspapers and trade publications.
+These systems take data from disparate data sources, like web analytics, business intelligence, call center, and sales data, which often come in separate reports, and put them into a single environment.
+In order to collect marketing intelligence, marketing managers must be in constant touch with relevant books, newspapers, and trade publications.
 They must talk to various stakeholders like customers, distributors, and suppliers.
-In addition to this, they must also monitor social media and carry out online discussions.
+In addition to this, they must also monitor social media platforms and engage in online discussions.
 Marketing managers can design reports that correlate and visualize data coming from a variety of departments and sources (even, in some cases, external data).
 This allows them to see current key performance indicators in real-time (or as quickly as sources provide data) and analyze trends, rather than wait for analysts to deliver periodic reports.

-Marketing intelligence systems are designed to be used by marketing managers and often viewed by employees throughout an organization.
+Marketing intelligence systems are designed to be used by marketing managers and are often viewed by employees throughout an organization.
 Notable systems on the market include Contify, Uptime, Leadtime, Pardot, Marketo, and Hubspot.
-They may have user interfaces that closely resemble consumer software than the software around individual data sources, which are designed for use by analysts.
+They may have user interfaces that more closely resemble consumer software than the software around individual data sources, which are designed for use by analysts.
 Business intelligence, for example, can collect highly accurate, timely, granular data, but often requires IT support to build and edit custom reports.

 Organizationally, marketing intelligence can be the name of the department that performs both the market intelligence and competitor analysis roles.
 Business intelligence of any kind may also be their responsibility, in tandem with (or solely performed by) the Finance department, for measuring market share and setting growth targets, the mergers and acquisitions group for exploring acquisition opportunities, the legal department to protect the organization's assets or research and development for cross-company comparison of innovation trends and the discovery of opportunities through innovative differentiation.